 Get to Know Dr. Jewell

-Each woman’s experience after breast augmentation may be different, but most patients are able to return to work and other daily social functions after 4 to 7 days.
-Fatigue and soreness are common immediately following surgery, especially when the implants are placed below the muscle; but these symptoms don’t typically persist more than a few days.
+Most patients are able to return to work and other daily social functions after 4 to 7 days, although, each woman’s experience after breast augmentation may be different.
+Fatigue and soreness are common immediately following surgery, especially when the implants are placed below the muscle; these symptoms typically don’t persist more than a few days.
 Dr. Jewell prescribes medication to help you stay comfortable.

 What makes Dr. Jewell the right choice for breast augmentation?